 Simply stated, sorption is the process by which one substance attaches to or holds another substance.
-Karnjanapiboonwong et al.'s research focused on the sorption of sample PPCPs in different types of soil.
+Karnjanapiboonwong et al. performed research that focused on the sorption of sample PPCPs in different types of soil.

-The sample PPCPs were estrogens (estrone, 17-estradiol, estriol and 17- ethynylestradiol)295 triclosan,296 and caffeine.297 The PPCPs were contained in biosolids produced from a municipal wastewater treatment plant.
+The sample PPCPs were estrogens (estrone, 17β -estradiol, estriol and 17α -ethynylestradiol),30 triclosan,30 and caffeine.
+The PPCPs were contained in biosolids produced from a municipal wastewater treatment plant.
 The soil types were a sandy loam collected in Terry County, Texas and a silt loam collected in Harlan County, Nebraska.
-As a control, laboratory sand was used.
+Laboratory sand served as a control.311